bahranipour/django_news/README.md

-build with django and python
+This news site is built with Django and Python.build with django and python